Glyoxylic acid: Reactions and uses

 Glyoxylic acid gives heterocycles upon condensation with urea and 1,2-diaminobenzene.

+Gloxylate esters polymerize in base, forming a poly-methyleneoxy backbone with pendant ester groups.

 Phenol derivatives

 In general, glyoxylic acid undergoes an electrophilic aromatic substitution reaction with phenols, a versatile step in the synthesis of several other compounds.

 The immediate product with phenol itself is 4-hydroxymandelic acid.
 This species reacts with ammonia to give hydroxyphenylglycine, a precursor to the drug amoxicillin.
 Reduction of the 4-hydroxymandelic acid gives 4-hydroxyphenylacetic acid, a precursor to the drug atenolol.

 The sequence of reactions, in which glyoxylic acid reacts with guaiacol the phenolic component followed by oxidation and decarboxylation, provides a route to vanillin as a net formylation process.

 Hopkins Cole reaction

 Glyoxylic acid is a component of the Hopkins–Cole reaction, used to check for the presence of tryptophan in proteins.

+Hair-strengthening cosmetics

+Glyoxylic acid enters the composition of cosmetic creams used for "Brazilian" hair-straightening treatment.
+Glyoxylic acid is used in cosmetic products in replacement of formaldehyde to avoid skin irritation by this latter, however it can still evolve formaldehyde at elevated temperatures.
+Since the wider use of these products several persons developed acute kidney disease induced by the crystallisation of calcium oxalate in their kidneys.
+Toxicity studies on mice have further demonstrated that the transcutaneous absorption of glyoxylic acid after topical application causes the excretion of oxalate in the urine at a much higher level than glycolic acid.

 Environmental chemistry

 Glyoxylic acid is one of several ketone- and aldehyde-containing carboxylic acids that together are abundant in secondary organic aerosols.
 In the presence of water and sunlight, glyoxylic acid can undergo photochemical oxidation.
 Several different reaction pathways can ensue, leading to various other carboxylic acid and aldehyde products.